-DUI Chemical Testing in Fresno
+DUI Chemical Testing Services in Fresno, CA

 What Are the Different Chemical Tests Used in the Central Valley?

 There are two types of chemical testing: Breath and blood.
 Our experienced Fresno DUI defense attorneys will know how to point out the legitimate reasons why a chemical test was faulty.

 Breath Testing & Fresno DUI